scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 contained data is in the form of a two-dimensional Numpy array that can be meaningfully displayed as an image.

-The particular ``Image`` shown in Figure :ref:`layout` **A** is declared to reflect the appropriate semantics of the Mandlebrot Set, defined in the complex plane.
+The particular ``Image`` shown in Figure :ref:`layout` **A** was constructed as a visualization of the Mandelbrot Set, defined in the complex plane.
 In particular, the ``kdims`` argument declares that the *x*-axis is along the real axis and that the *y*-axis is along the imaginary axis.
-This information is then represented appropriately in the visual output by correctly assigning the appropriate axis labels.
+This information is then reflected in the visual output by assigning the appropriate axis labels.
 This semantic information is also passed to the ``Curve`` object generated by sampling the image using ``im.sample(Im=1)``.

-This ``Curve`` object is also able to pass on this semantic information to other Elements with other visual representations so that they faithfully reflect the space in which the Mandelbrot Set is defined.
-For instance, you can pass the curve directly to the constructor of the ``Scatter`` or ``Histogram`` elements and a new visual representation will of the resulting object will retain the original semantic dimension labels.
-This type of operation merely changes the default representation associated with the supplied data.
+This ``Curve`` object is also able to pass on this semantic information to other Elements with different visual representations so that they faithfully reflect the space in which the Mandelbrot Set is defined.
+For instance, you can pass the curve directly to the constructor of the ``Scatter`` or ``Histogram`` elements and a new visual representation of the resulting object will retain the original semantic dimension labels.
+This type of operation merely changes the representation associated with the supplied data.

-Note that in the declarations of ``Image``, the dimensions of theaxes are declared as key dimensions (``kdims``).
-Key dimensions correspond to the independent dimensions used to index or slice the element whereas the dependent dimension is refered to as the value dimensions (``vdims``).
-In the case of this image, there is a single value dimension that refers to the values in the supplied numpy array which are then visualized using the default colormap of the ``Image`` elements (the 'hot' color map).
+Note that in the declarations of ``Image``, the dimensions of the axes are declared as key dimensions (``kdims``).
+Key dimensions correspond to the independent dimensions used to index or slice the element, with the remaining dimensions called value dimensions (``vdims``).
+In the case of this image, there is a single value dimension, for the values in the supplied Numpy array, which are then visualized using the default colormap of the ``Image`` elements (the 'hot' color map).